 Unquestionable, these developments have some positive effects, but who are the long-term beneficiaries?
 This is not a new pattern; especially in Jamaica since more people are talking freely.

-Reports have shown that China started its diplomatic engagements in the early 1970s, or what can be called their blueprint.
-For Jamaica, the voyage started under the former prime minister, P.J.
+Reports have shown China started its diplomatic engagements in the early 1970s, or what can be called their blueprint.
+For Jamaica, the historic voyage started under the former prime minister, P.J.
 Patterson on a high-level visit in 1998, when Jamaica opened an embassy in Beijing.
 Later, the Caribbean Economic Trade Cooperation was forged.

 Is this economic investment or exploitation?

 In 2005, Jamaica hosted the first China-Caribbean trade fair and this pattern remains, while the people who elected these decision-makers have no say in what is next.